k2-fsa/sherpa/docs/source/huggingface/index.rst

 `Huggingface`_ and you use a browser to interact with it.
 The browser can be run on Windows, macOS, Linux, or even on your phone or iPad.

-You can either upload a file for recognition or record your speech via a microphone from within the browser and submit it for recognition.
+You can upload a file for recognition, record your speech via a microphone from within the browser and submit it for recognition, or even provider an URL to an audio file for speech recognition.

 Now let's get started.